-The Emergency Medical Technician-Paramedicine Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
+Medical Assisting Commission on Accreditation of Allied Health Education Programs Medical Assisting is a diploma program located on the Griffin and Flint River Campuses.
+Medical Assisting is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assisting Education Review Board.